 13 23 33

 5.2 What information can we exchange with credit reporting bodies?

-The information we can exchange includes:
+If you are in Australia, the information we can exchange includes:

 We also ask the credit reporting body to provide us with an overall assessment score of your creditworthiness.